 In a wider radius you have:

-The North Berkeley BART station is a twelve-minute walk.
+The North Berkeley BART station is a ten-minute walk.
 I've walked it many times.
 From there it's a 25-minute commuter train ride to downtown San Francisco, or 13 minutes to downtown Oakland.

 The world-famous Chez Panisse restaurant, birthplace of California Cuisine, is a 16-minute walk.
 Across the street from this foodie Mecca is the Cheeseboard Pizza, a worker-owned collective that serves vegetarian pizza and live jazz six days a week to long lines of hungry devotees.
 These establishments, together with the original Peet's Coffee and Saul's Jewish restaurant and deli, form the heart of the “Gourmet Ghetto,” a cluster of restaurants, shops, and markets ranging from very cheap to very pricey.

 From there you could amble north a block to Live Oak Park, a shady oasis popular with little ones and their parents, and a site for arts and crafts fairs.

 Or you could stroll south along busy Shattuck Avenue and in a few minutes you'll be in downtown Berkeley with its movie theatres and still more shops and restaurants.
 Stride uphill from there and you hit the UC Berkeley campus, the colorful Telegraph Avenue strip with its street vendors and characters, and all the surrounding attractions too numerous to list here.

 In the other direction from your California Street home base, a pleasant 18-minute walk over a gentle hill gets you to the more sedate Solano Avenue shopping strip.
 Among dozens of restaurants here, Zachary's Chicago Pizza is an experience not to be missed, if you love deep dish pizza.
 Noah's Bagels also has a big fan base.